lifebit-ai/ecw-converter/README.md

 The modifications included:
 - changing the regex for input ECW files
-- removing the pushing to S3 bucket
+- removing the pushing to an S3 bucket as this is handled by Deploit
 - adding python shebang lines

 Dependencies for the scripts such as GDAL with .ecw drivers & Python are also installed in the image.

 The docker image includes the following scripts:
 - [`ecw_to_cog.sh`](ecw_converter/ecw_to_cog.sh) bash wrapper script to unzip files the input files and then run the scripts below
-- [`ecw_convert_2_cog.py`](ecw_converter/ecw_convert_2_cog.py) scripts for converting .ecw files to both COGs and GeoTiffs.
+- [`ecw_convert_2_cog.py`](ecw_converter/ecw_convert_2_cog.py) scripts for converting .ecw files to both COGs and Geotiffs.
 There are two gdal_translate processes.
 Without the second process, you will NOT create a valid COG
 - [`validate_cog.py`](ecw_converter/validate_cog.py) validate whether a COG is a valid, fully compliant COG

 ### (Re)building the Docker image